 It’s always important to alter your dog’s diet slowly and carefully, but this is especially important when caring for dogs with delicate digestive tracts.

 Making abrupt changes to your dog’s diet can exacerbate digestive problems, and this additional stress can be very trying for dogs with sensitive stomachs.

 Accordingly, you’ll want to adopt a feeding regimen like this:

-You needn’t follow this protocol exactly and different authorities recommend switching diets at slightly different rates.
+You needn’t follow this protocol exactly and different authorities recommend switching a diet at slightly different rates.
 But, you’ll want to stick to the basic concept as much as is possible.

-Most good dog foods for sensitive stomachs will eventually cause your dog to produce firm, regular stools, but it can take a bit of time for your pet’s body to adjust to the new recipe.
+Most of the best dog foods for sensitive stomachs will eventually cause your dog to produce firm, regular stools, but it can take a bit of time for your pet’s body to adjust to the new recipe.

 Does your dog have an upset stomach?
 Have you browsed through limited ingredient dog foods?
 Have you found a diet that you believe is the best food for your dog’s sensitive stomach and diarrhea issues?

 We’d love to hear about your experiences in the comments below.

 Forrest is a lover of dogs, the wild outdoors, deep mysterious conversations… and coffee.
 He is the owner of several websites, including Canine Weekly.
 He resides in Austin, Texas.